 The Flagstaff House was originally built as a summer cabin in 1929 by Chicago schoolteacher Hattie Bilchert.
 In 1937, park ranger Joe van Gorder bought the cabin as a place to host special events.
-Later in 1954 the Buelkes family purchased the property, coined it “The Flagstaff House,” and re-established it as an elegant summer restaurant.
-When the Flagstaff House next became available for sale Don Monette jumped at the opportunity.
-He had always wanted to own just one restaurant that was truly “fine dining and to be able to concentrate on making it an incredible experience for host guests.
+Later in 1954, the Buelkes family purchased the property, coined it “The Flagstaff House,” and re-established it as an elegant summer restaurant.
+When The Flagstaff House next became available for purchase, Don Monette jumped at the opportunity.
+He had always wanted to own just one restaurant that was truly “fine-dining” and to be able to concentrate on making it an incredible experience for our guests.

-He bought the Flagstaff House and the surrounding five acres on November 1st of 1971.
-The Monette family greatly expanded the property, weatherized it to be open year-round and built several outdoor terraces which allow diners to enjoy the changing seasons atop Flagstaff Mountain.
-We continue to look for new ways to bring exciting tastes to our menu and to upgrade our facilities to offer the most forward-thinking concepts with regards to service, care, culinary selection and price points that match our customer’s desires.
+Don bought The Flagstaff House and the surrounding five acres on November 1st, 1971.
+The Monette family greatly expanded the property, weatherized it to be open year-round, and added several outdoor terraces which allow diners to enjoy the changing seasons atop Flagstaff Mountain.
+We continue to look for new ways to bring exciting tastes to our menu while constantly upgrading our facilities to offer the most forward-thinking concepts with regards to service, care, and culinary selections that match our guests’ desires.

 To this day there are three generations of the Monette family gracing The Flagstaff House.